-When blogging first became popular, it was common for bloggers to simply choose a photo they liked and plop it into their post, sometimes with a catchy caption.
-But now in today’s crowded and competitive market, a simple photo won’t do.
-Editing your blog photos or graphics helps you stand out.
+Editing your blog graphics and/or photos helps you stand out.
 Two reasons why your blog needs visually appealing graphics that you can customize is that it creates brand awareness and increases social sharing.
 Fortunately, you don’t have to be a graphic designer to edit stock photos.
 You just need to learn a few basics to get started.
 Follow these tips to start learning how to personalize stock images.

 Create Your Brand